jamesrknox/samples/applications/querytable/querytable-application/src/site/markdown/index.md

-# Introduction
+# Query table application

-This application archive contains the following :
+This application archive is part of the query table sample and shows how to deploy the query table fragment.

 * [Query table eventflow fragment](../../../../querytable-eventflowfragment/src/site/markdown/index.md)